-This list is made up of the 20 best online medical assistant programs that are as affordable as they are excellent.
+Looking for the best school for medical assistant in the country?
+This list is made up of the 20 best medical assistant programs that are as affordable as they are excellent.
 By taking into account each school’s graduation rate, retention rate, cost of tuition, community culture, student services, and more, we’ve comprised what we think are the 20 best medical assisting schools in the country.
+Stop asking yourself “What is the best school for medical assistant?” and look through the list below to find out.

 Forrest College is in Anderson, South Carolina.
 They offer medical assisting programs, as well as the option to move on to higher degrees that can help you advance in your career.
 Class sizes are small at Forrest College, allowing students to get individualized instruction.
 Students at Forest College range in age from recent high school graduates to students in their seventies.
 Most students have obligations outside of school, such as work and family, and thus they come from all walks of life.